 In these cases, and other exceptionally weak sexual assault cases, rather than tell the complainant that they are refusing to prosecute, the prosecutors will often make a “grand jury referral.”
 Instead of arresting the defendant, the prosecutors will present a summary of the case to the grand jury and then inform the grand jury considering the case that the prosecutor is not requesting that the grand jury return an indictment but will defer to whatever decision the grand jury makes.

 Sometimes defense counsel and the defendant make a decision to have the defendant submit to a polygraph examination or “lie-detector” test.
 If the defendant passes this test, prosecutors in some counties will permit the inclusion of this passed result with a grand jury letter.
 Most grand juries are impressed by a passed polygraph examination if the relevant test question conforms to the details of the accusation and the polygrapher is reputable.
-At Broden & Mickelsen we use a polygraph based in Dallas with a sterling nationwide reputation.
+At Broden & Mickelsen Attorneys at Law, we use a polygraph based in Dallas with a sterling nationwide reputation.

 Polygraph examinations, however, are not admissible in a jury trial.
 A properly administered test is said to inaccurately indicate that a defendant is lying roughly 15% of the time, and inaccurately indicate that the defendant is telling the truth, about 5% of the time.
-Other than to a demoralizing effect of a failed polygraph examination and the cost (usually about $1,000), there is little downside to taking such a test.
+Other than the demoralizing effect of a failed polygraph examination and the cost (usually about $1,000), there is little downside to taking such a test.

 Most sexual assault cases involving an adult are charged simply as “sexual assault” or “aggravated sexual assault.”
 Sexual assault is defined as the penetration of the sexual organ or anus without consent.
 Aggravated sexual assault requires in addition that there was “serious bodily injury; threat of serious bodily injury or kidnapping; use or exhibition of a deadly weapon; or use of a substance intending to impair the victim to facilitate the assault.
 Indecent assault involves touching, without necessarily penetrating, another person’s genitals, anus or breast for purposes of sexual gratification.